-Indian football: With more players making the India team, is Mumbai on the rise again?
+Football: More Mumbai players in Indian team, but is the city doing enough for the game to thrive?

 For nearly a decade, Mumbai footballers struggled to break into the Indian national team.
 In 2011, Steven Dias and Abhishek Yadav were both part of the national team set-up but since then only Borivali-born Keegan Pereira played for the country between 2015-’16, making just four appearances in all.

-Fast forward to now, things seem to be shaping up brightly for Mumbai footballers in the new era under India coach Igor Stimac.
-Rahul Bheke, Farukh Choudhary, Raynier Fernandes have been in the mix for a while and veteran centre-back Pratik Chaudhari has also received a first-call up after being named in the probables list for India’s World Cup qualifier against Qatar at home.
+Fast forward to now, things seem to be shaping up better for Mumbai footballers in the new era under India coach Igor Stimac.

+Rahul Bheke, Farukh Choudhary, Raynier Fernandes have been in the mix for a while and veteran centre-back Pratik Chaudhari has also received a first-call up after being named in the probables list for India’s World Cup qualifier against Qatar at home (which remains postponed).

 The growing influx of Indian players in the national set-up may hint that Mumbai football is on the rise again but is that really what’s happening?